 Joanne DeMars has been with me since 2014 and as part of my team she makes my life easier.
 2-3 days a week she takes the pack to the hills for a good long run.
 Being the runner she is, they get a great workout and come back happy and tired.
 Joanne spent her undergrad years working as a vet tech and is very dog savvy.
 On those rare occasions I am gone overnight when there are dogs here, Joanne generally spends the night here at my house and is on dog duty.

-George Berven continues to be an invaluable help around here doing lots of weekend walks, hanging out with the dogs when I’m out, helping with onsite projects and generally providing physical and emotional support to my busy life.
+George Berven continues to be a valuable help around here doing weekend walks, hanging out with the dogs when I’m out, helping with onsite projects and generally providing physical and emotional support to my busy life.
 He also provides hours of couch snuggles for the pack.